 3. Be friendly

 This may sound like a no-brainer, but often landlords and property managers can be tempted to keep the landlord/tenant relationship a bit too rigid.
 Of course, you want to keep the relationship professional, but there is nothing wrong with being friendly with your tenants.
-This can be as friendly property manager speaking with tenantsimple as asking them how they're doing, showing interest in a topic they've brought up, or discussing a shared interest.
+This can be as simple as asking them how they're doing, showing interest in a topic they've brought up, or discussing a shared interest.
 No, you don't want to cross the line of becoming friends with your tenants, but if they get to know you and vice versa, that only adds strength to the relationship and increases the chances that they'd like to keep you as their landlord or property manager.

 4. Be proactive when it's lease renewal time